 While Birmingham came to symbolize the brutality and horrors of the civil rights movement, it also was early to recognize its key role in history.
 When the Civil Rights Institute opened in 1994, it became one of the first places in the country to honor the civil rights movement.
 Since then Alabama has been a national leader in recognizing, and promoting the history.

 The interactive history museum tells the story of a city that was once known as “Bombingham” because of its racial terror.
 Exhibits include a burned out bus representing the attacks on the Freedom Riders, along with video excerpts from a 1961 CBS television documentary about the city that shocked much of the nation.

 Another highlight: The jail cell from which King wrote his famous letter from Birmingham Jail.
 The eloquent plea for non-violent protest has been called the most important document of the civil rights era.
-It was scribbled on the margins of a newspaper after his arrest during 1963’s Birmingham Campaign that would eventually end segregation in the South.
-Elsewhere in town, you can find an historic marker in back of the old Birmingham City Jail at 425 6th Avenue South.
+It was scribbled on the margins of newspaper and scraps after his arrest during 1963’s Birmingham Campaign that would eventually end segregation in the South.
+Elsewhere in town, you can find an historic marker in the parking lot at Birmingham City Jail at 425 6th Avenue South.